 Hydrocephalus is the buildup of cerebrospinal fluid on the brain.
 This buildup of fluid, which normally flows around the spinal column and brain, increases fluid pressure on the brain tissue.
 Hydrocephalus is often related to poor or obstructed spinal fluid absorption and rarely due to fluid overproduction.
 “Water on the brain” is a common way to describe hydrocephalus, and, left untreated, it can cause irreversible brain damage and death.

-Receive world-class neurological testing and treatment for conditions such as hydrocephalus in Las Vegas or Henderson, NV, at Dignity Health - St. Rose Dominican.
+Receive world-class neurological testing and treatment for conditions such as hydrocephalus in Las Vegas or Henderson, NV, at Dignity Health - St. Rose Dominican hospitals.
 Through the St. Rose - Stanford Clinic Neurosurgery Program, we provide comprehensive and compassionate care for adult and pediatric patients.
 Find a Doctor to learn more today.

 The signs and symptoms of hydrocephalus depend on how much fluid is present and the age of the person affected.
 Infants born with hydrocephalus or young babies may have: